 FINANCIAL AID OVERVIEW

 The Financial Aid Office administers student financial aid programs, which provide financial assistance for students who, without such aid, would be unable to attend Central Alabama Community College.
-Financial Aid is designed to assist in the financing of the student’s educational expenses.
+Financial aid is designed to assist in the financing of the student’s educational expenses.
 Eligibility for assistance is based primarily on financial need.
-Need may be defined as the difference between the total cost of education (expenses such as tuition, fees, room, board, books, supplies, etc.) and the amount which the student and the student’s family can afford to pay as determined by the Federal Methodology Calculations.
-Financial Aid workshops are offered at area high schools and on Central Alabama’s campus sites each year to assist students and parents in understanding their financial aid options.
+Need may be defined as the difference between the total cost of education (expenses such as tuition, fees, room, board, books, supplies, etc.) and the amount which the student and the students family can afford to pay as determined by the Federal Methodology Calculation.
+Financial aid workshops are offered at area high schools and at Central Alabama Community College locations each year to assist students and parents in understanding financial aid options.

 Central Alabama Community College is approved to participate in the following programs: Federal Pell Grants; Federal Supplemental Educational Opportunity Grants (FSEOG); Direct Stafford Loans; Direct PLUS Loans; Federal College Work Study (FCWS); Federal Community Service College Work Study; Alabama Student Assistance Program Grant (ASAP); Vocational Rehabilitation; Workforce Investment Act; and Trade Adjustment Act.

 In addition to the above listed programs, Central Alabama also participates in institutional scholarships, privately sponsored scholarships, and benefits for veterans and dependents of veterans.

 A brief overview of the basic programs administered by the Financial Aid Office is as follows: